Bathtubs Over Broadway offers some fascinating insight into the crazy world that is industrial musicals.

 These musicals were done more so for company employees than for the general public.
 They would bring in Broadway writers and Broadway actors.
 Some of the songs were just downright ridiculous and yet you can’t help but want more!
 It gets crazier though.
 My Fair Lady was produced for just $500,000 at the time it ran on Broadway.
 The Chevrolet show cost a whopping $3 million to produce!

-What Young was ever able to do was get past his obsession with The Bathtubs Are Coming.
-The album eventually takes over his life.
+Young was never able to do was get past his obsession with The Bathtubs Are Coming.
+This is an album that eventually takes over his life.
 It leads him to get in touch with actors.
+One person leads to another.
 This leads to a trip to Chicago and he soon makes it a mission to meet Sid Siegel.
+The rest as they say is history.

 Perhaps the rediscovery of this world may be one of Letterman’s greatest legacies.
 Because of the bit Steve Young unearthed the musicals and gave them a new day of life.
 If not for Young, these musicals would likely have been lost to history.
 These musicals represented the optimism of the 1950s through 1970s before dying out in the 1980s.